John A. Bennett

 John Arthur Bennett (April 10, 1936 – April 13, 1961) was a U.S. Army soldier who remains the last person to be executed after a court-martial by the United States Armed Forces.
 The 18-year-old private was convicted of the rape and attempted murder of an 11-year-old girl in Austria.
-Despite last minute appeals for clemency and pleas to President John F. Kennedy by the victim's family to spare his life, (Note: The victim was 17 years old by the time of Bennett's execution.)
-Kennedy refused; Bennett was hanged at Fort Leavenworth, Kansas in 1961.
+Despite last minute appeals for clemency and pleas to President John F. Kennedy by the victim (Note: The victim was 17 years old by the time of Bennett's execution.) and her family to spare his life, Kennedy refused.
+Bennett was hanged at Fort Leavenworth, Kansas in 1961.

-Bennett was the only American soldier to ever be executed for rape in peacetime.
+Bennett is the only American soldier to ever be executed for rape in peacetime.

 Early life

 Bennett was the fourth of eight children born to a family of sharecroppers in Chatham, Virginia.
 His schooling finished in the fourth grade.
 Despite being epileptic, he managed to enlist in the U.S. Army when he was 18.

 According to a medical review after his arrest, Bennett had an IQ of 67, indicating that he was mildly intellectually disabled.